 How to Use Vinegar to Remove Pet Stains

-Vinegar is an effective cleaner to use in the removal of pet stains, but it is still important to treat the stain as soon as possible.
+Vinegar is an effective cleaner to use in removing pet stains, but it is still important to treat the stain as soon as possible.
 The longer you let it sit, the more likely it is to set.
-You want to avoid this if at all possible because a set stain is much more difficult to get out and may take several treatments which will require more of your time and energy.
+You want to avoid this if at all possible because a set stain is much more difficult to get out and may take several treatments, which will require more of your time and energy.
 In some cases, the stain may lighten, but it will be permanent.

 Vinegar makes an ideal cleaning solution because it's inexpensive and easy on the environment.
-When choosing vinegar as a household cleaning agent, white distilled vinegar is best.
+White distilled vinegar is best when choosing vinegar as a household cleaning agent.
 It's convenient, too, because you can find it on just about any store shelf.
 In order to mix a solution that is effective for pet stain removal and also deodorizes, add a few teaspoons of baking soda to your cleaning solution.

 Basic Vinegar Cleaning Solution

-- Before you start, test your vinegar solution on the surface to be cleaned to check for color fastness.
+Test your vinegar solution on the surface to be cleaned to check for colorfastness.
 Even though vinegar is a natural product, some fabrics may react to it and cause a light spot.
-Test your cleaning solution on a hidden, out of the way area.
-If the stain is on carpet, a corner works well for this.
+Test your cleaning solution on a hidden, out-of-the-way area.
+If the stain is on the carpet, a corner works well for this.

-- Cost - The first and most obvious benefit for using white distilled vinegar is that it is inexpensive.
+- Cost - The first and most obvious benefit of using white distilled vinegar is it's inexpensive.

 - Natural disinfectant - the acetic acid in vinegar works as a natural disinfected and deodorizer.